ccbt87/docs/Dev_Env_setup/README.md

 	The Install app displays the Introduction window.

-	Note: In some cases, a Destination Select window appears.
+	> NOTE: In some cases, a Destination Select window appears.
 This is a bug, as there is only one option available.
 If you see this window, select Install for all users of this computer to enable the Continue button.

 3. Click Continue.